okayteakay/MLSA_Social_Projects/Blog_posts.md

 a technology, but an actual ecosystem.
 This ecosystem is supported with security, reliability, and scalability of Microsoft Cloud.With some outstaanding features like built in voice command, eye tracking, hand tracking, etc, what is actually needed is the accuracy, and Hololens 2 definately stands on the top of the charts when it comes to accuracy.

+# Industrial Edition of Hololens 2
+Ever had a FOMO (fear of missing out)??
+Well this technology right here gives a big FOMO.
+Every second you read something new about it and here it another great adaption.
+Well hololens the Industrial version is the enhanced and redesigned version enabling the user to freely use in the industrial environment, be a squaky clean or hazardous environment ; This version got you.
+If there is a worker who has to work in loud, dirty and perilious situations, there is TRIMBLE XR10 with hololens 2.
+This extra dded feature allows to view the holograms in bright light, as reader with dark themed whatsapp and instagram you might feel its little off but for the workers in such environment it works reall well.
+It also improves contrast, visibility, and readability of holograms.

 Now heading over to the most interesting part

 # 4. Features and Specifications of Hololens 2